-Effective September 19, 2013 the Company entered into a shared services agreement with Diamondback E&P LLC, a wholly owned subsidiary of Diamondback.
+Effective September 19, 2013, the Company entered into a shared services agreement with Diamondback E&P LLC, a wholly owned subsidiary of Diamondback.
 Under this agreement, Diamondback E&P LLC, provides consulting and administrative services to the Company.
 The Company will incur a monthly charge for the services of \$26 or other amounts that are otherwise mutually agreed to in writing between Diamondback E&P LLC and the Company.
 The term of the shared services agreement continues from the effective date on a month-to-month basis until cancelled by either party upon thirty days written notice.
-For the three months ended March 31, 2014 and the period from inception (September 18, 2013) to December 31, 2013, the Company incurred costs of \$78 and \$87, respectively.
-At March 31, 2014 and December 31, 2013, the Company owed Diamondback E&P LLC no amounts and \$87, respectively, which amounts are included in accounts payable-related party in the accompanying balance sheets.
+For the period from inception (September 18, 2013) to December 31, 2013 the Company incurred \$87 for services under this agreement.
+At December 31, 2013 the Company owed Diamondback E&P LLC \$87 and this amount is included in accounts payable-related party in the accompanying balance sheets.